benvanik/WebGL-Inspector/readme.md

 set `frameSeparator` to `finish`.
 If it's not possible to modify the code you can change the call to something you know happens first every frame, such as a call to `gl.viewport()` or `gl.clear()`, however this can be unreliable.

-When using the extensions it is required that the page implement WebGL context loss/restoration logic with a special rule: in webglcontextrestored you must throw out the existing WebGLRenderingContext returned from the `canvas.getContext()` call and request a new one.
+**OUTDATED**: the following is only required when doing live injection - currently this is disabled, so ignore this bit When using the extensions it is required that the page implement WebGL context loss/restoration logic with a special rule: in webglcontextrestored you must throw out the existing WebGLRenderingContext returned from the `canvas.getContext()` call and request a new one.
 For example: